uit-inf-1400-2022/uit-inf-1400-2022.github.io/lectures/oop-04-exceptions/README.md

 - How to handle different exception types in different ways
 - Cleaning up when an exception has occured
 - Creating new types of exception
-- Using the exception syntax for flow control
-- Context manager

 ## Triggering an exception